The latest FFS Cup results + draws

 FFS OPEN CUP

+There’ll be a new name on the trophy after our one remaining former winner, donnellyc, was seen off 71-42 by FPL Bielsa in the third round.

-Notlob Legin, our top-ranked manager sitting at 3,549th in the world, also survived: they saw off Jimgranty 58-52.
+Notlob Legin, our top-ranked manager sitting at 3,895th in the world, beat Brandy’s Geordies 59-48 to progress.

-Brandy’s Geordies, at 1.4 million in the world, are up next for Notlob.

-Of the other three managers in the top 10k, givetngog and GenlyAI progressed but Creetle was eliminated 74-65 by Meganuts.
+Two managers having great seasons, Tieron Nobody and Toon H, climbed to 7k and 10k respectively after Gameweek 15.
+Unfortunately for the former, Toon H prevailed 76-73 in their round-three meeting.

-Our lowest-ranked remaining manager at just over four million in the world, RedLightning, edged past BRUIK and now faces SH@KTIMAAN.
+RedLightning, our lowest-ranked manager at just under four million in the world, was finally beaten 61-54 by SH@KTIMAAN.

-Epic Fail was unlucky: a Gameweek 14 score of 79 would have beaten many others but it was one short of what opponent Bagheri Arce – stop sniggering at the back – posted.

-Bazim‘s score of 93 was the best of the round and some 36 points more than what Mostafa Khaled could muster.
+For the second week running, no one scored more than Bazim.
+A total of 82 points not only helped to see off PJLFC but lifted them to 32k.
+They were at 339k two Gameweeks ago!

 FFS MEMBERS CUP

-Former champion Chaballer, ranked at 79k in the world, next takes on Team Splendiferous, sitting some 450,000+ places further back.

-Our only other former remaining winner, Mohd Rohzi, faces TonyE in round two.
-The latter is almost a million places ahead of our ex-champ, at 289k.
+Chaballer was a 69-50 victor over Team Splendiferous, while Mohd Rohzi 65-53 defeated TonyE in round two.

+Baines On Toast and Wolverine respectively await our former winners in round three.

-Three managers sitting inside the top 10k go again in round two.
+Two of the three managers who were sitting inside the top 10k ahead of Gameweek 15 survive.

-RedLightning also remains our lowest-ranked remaining entrant in the FFS Members Cup and now faces The Lighthouse Keeper, who lies around the 366k mark.
+RedLightning remains our lowest-ranked remaining entrant in the FFS Members Cup after a 54-40 win over The Lighthouse Keeper.

+Stufail and Bazim, as they did in the FFS Cup, top-scored in the FFS Members Cup this week.

+manshizzle was unfortunate to go out, as a 64-all draw with stephensx went the way of the latter due to their superior overall rank.

 HOW DO THE CUP COMPETITIONS WORK?